 What's this page for?
 This page discusses the usage of the pandda programs.
-The tutorial guides you through a basic example; the manual guides you through the most common use cases; and the options page provides a near-complete list of all of the options available.
-For more details on the methods and algorithm, please refer to the paper:
+The tutorials page guides you through a basic example and gives an overview of the standard pandda protocol; the strategies page contains help for several common situations/approaches; and the manual page provides an inevitably incomplete list of all of the command-line options available.

 The input to a PanDDA analysis is a series of refined crystallographic datasets of the same crystal system.
 The datasets do not need to be strictly isomorphous, but for best results they should have the same solvent and buffer molecules.
 The only systematic difference between the datasets should be the presence of different ligands.

 The output of a PanDDA analysis is a series of ligand-bound protein models (modelled manually with coot) and the associated evidence for the bound ligands.
 Multi-state ensembles are automatically generated, representing the superposition of bound and unbound conformations present in the crystal.